 (Read my article, best potting soil for aloe plants).

-As aloe plants are adapted to desert like conditions and suffer in damp soil, watering aloe plants too often or planting them in normal potting soil (which retains too much moisture) are the most common reasons for aloe plants turning brown and soft.
+As aloe plants are adapted to desert like conditions and suffer in damp soil, watering aloe plants too often or planting them in normal potting soil (which retains too much moisture) are the most common reasons for aloe plants turning brown, yellow and soft.

 Potting soil can also be damp due to a lack of drainage holes in the base which causes excess water to pool around the roots of the aloe plant.